mswiseman/Moon/_posts/2012-05-22-readability-post.md

 This feat is absolutely incredible and undeniabily helps uplift female and POC scientists by making their scientific achievements more accessible to the public.
 Go ahead and google `Rosalind Franklin`.
 What pops up first?

-**Wikipedia. **
+**Wikipedia**

 Bottom line: **If there is a Wikipedia page for your search, it is usually your top search result.** This isn't unique to just biographical searches, it also applies to other important topics, such as *your research subject*.
 Once again, why do we care?

 From the [ShortWave](https://www.npr.org/podcasts/510351/short-wave) transcript:

 ```
-KWONG: Wikipedia sees 300 billion page views every day on average and has the power to influence the direction of scientific research.
+KWONG: Wikipedia sees 300 billion page views every day on average and has
+the power to influence the direction of scientific research.

-WADE: So if a research topic or a particular kind of emerging interdisciplinary area is well written about and well documented on Wikipedia, that will grow and blossom.
+WADE: So if a research topic or a particular kind of emerging interdisciplinary
+area is well written about and well documented on Wikipedia, that will grow and
+blossom.
 People will be attracted to and read that.
-You know, chemists who read pages about cool new chiral molecules will further develop those chiral molecules because they'll have read this kind of introduction.
+You know, chemists who read
+pages about cool new chiral molecules will further develop those chiral
+molecules because they'll have read this kind of introduction.
 ```

 So, trying to get that *obscure research subject* proposal funded?
 Aside from a proposal, put together a Wiki page, expand a current one, simply the language, etc. to make the information more accessable.